Eshteyaque/DS_Credit_Card_Fraud/README.md

 **Exploratory Data Analysis:** Analyze and understand the data to identify patterns, relationships, and trends in the data by using Descriptive Statistics and Visualizations.

 **Data Preparation:** This might include standardization, and handling the missing values and outliers in the data.
 Dealing with Imbalanced Data: This data set is highly imbalanced.
-The data should be balanced using the appropriate methods before moving onto model building.
+The data should be balanced using the appropriate methods before moving on to model building.

 **Feature Engineering:** Transform the existing features for better performance of the ML Models.